omkar-shelke25/cka-killercoda/GitLab-CICD-RBAC/step1.md

 Bind this role to the existing ServiceAccount `gitlab-cicd-sa` in the `gitlab-cicd` namespace using a ClusterRoleBinding named `gitlab-cicd-rb`.

 Next, create a 2-hour valid token for the ServiceAccount.

+Paste the token you generated and view its details on [JWT](https://jwt.io/).

-Using this token, perform an HTTPS API request to list the pods in the `gitlab-cicd` namespace and store the resulting output in the file `/gitlab-cicd/pod-details.yaml`.
+Using this token perform an HTTPS API request to list the pods in the `gitlab-cicd` namespace and store the resulting output in the file `/gitlab-cicd/pod-details.json`.

 The API request should be made using the following format:
 ```bash